Canon T6i vs Sony NEX-7

 It is notable that the T6i offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6i and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the NEX-7 have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the NEX-7 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6i and NEX-7 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony NEX-7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Sony NEX-7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.